Understanding point clouds: a key element in 3D modeling

 In the realm of 3D modeling, there's a hidden gem that plays a pivotal role in transforming physical reality into digital magic – the point cloud.
 In this blog post, we'll explore what point clouds are and how they're used to create 3D models.

-What Is a Point Cloud?
+What Is a point cloud?

 A 3D model point cloud visualized in Birdi